 - 1. If you believe you have been harassed, you may elect to express your displeasure to the individual harassing you before notifying the appropriate authority of his or her conduct.
 If the person harassing you does not cease the conduct that is objectionable to you, you must report the harassment to your immediate supervisor. - 2.
 If the harassment continues, or if you are not comfortable or able to approach the alleged harasser, you should report the harassment to your immediate supervisor unless the alleged harasser is the immediate supervisor or you are otherwise uncomfortable in bringing the complaint to your immediate supervisor. - 3.
 If you do not wish to report the harassment to your immediate supervisor, you should notify the administrator, e.g., pastor, principal, director.
-If the alleged harasser is the administrator, you should report the harassment to the Personnel Office. - 4.
+If the alleged harasser is the administrator, you should report the harassment to the Office of Human Resources. - 4.
 A complaint regarding harassment becomes formal when the person allegedly being harassed prepares and signs a written statement describing the harassment and naming the alleged harasser. - 5.
-Upon receipt of the complaint, the administrator or the Personnel Office will initiate an investigation of the complaint.
-This will include a meeting with the person alleged to have harassed, sharing with that person the nature of the allegations as well as the name of the person bringing the allegation.

-- 6. A written report of the findings of the investigation will be made available to the appropriate parties involved as well as the Personnel Office.
+Upon receipt of the complaint, the administrator or the Office of Human Resources will initiate an investigation of the complaint.
+This will include a meeting with the person alleged to have harassed, sharing with that person the nature of the allegations as well as the name of the person bringing the allegation. - 6.
+A written report of the findings of the investigation will be made available to the appropriate parties involved as well as the Office of Human Resources.
 The report will include an opinion and conclusion as to whether harassment occurred, as well as other relevant information.
-Based on the results of the investigation, the Personnel Office, in consultation with the appropriate supervisor, will determine what, if any, disciplinary action is warranted.
+Based on the results of the investigation, the Office of Human Resources, in consultation with the appropriate supervisor, will determine what, if any, disciplinary action is warranted.
 The disciplinary action will relate to the nature, context and seriousness of the harassment, and can include all disciplinary actions up to and including immediate termination.
-Likewise, if a complaint of harassment is found to be false, the Personnel Office and/or the person(s) accused reserve the right to redress the complaint. - 7.
+Likewise, if a complaint of harassment is found to be false, the Office of Human Resources and/or the person(s) accused reserve the right to redress the complaint. - 7.
 Complaints of harassment and written reports of investigation are entered into and are kept separate from employee personnel files.
-The administrator and the Personnel Office will keep complaints of harassment confidential to the extent confidentiality is consistent with the need to investigate and, if appropriate, redress the employee's complaint.
+The administrator and the Office of Human Resources will keep complaints of harassment confidential to the extent confidentiality is consistent with the need to investigate and, if appropriate, redress the employee's complaint.